HTML: Foundation — Entities

 The < character is reserved for a special purpose by HTML, i.e. to denote the beginning of a tag, and should therefore not be used as it is in code.

-In fact, let's say we want to denote the text 'This is <code>' in HTML; we couldn't do the following:
+To better understand this, let's say we want to denote the text 'This is <code>' literally in HTML.
+We couldn't do the following:

 <p>This is <code></p>